liviajakob/data-sharing-platform/README.md

 # Set up guide

-Tested with Python version: 3.6.4
+Tested with Python version 3.6.4

 **Clone the repository**